-With the passage of WIOA, the former Workforce Investment Act (WIA) core and intensive services are now merged into a new category entitled "career services."
-The career services category includes basic career services and individualized career services.
+Under WIOA, the career services category includes Basic career services and Individualized career services.
 Basic career services do not require enrollment into WIOA and are not subject to priority of service requirements.
 Individualized career services and training services, however, require enrollment into WIOA and are subject to priority of service.
 While not required, proposers are strongly encouraged to provide access to all of the career services listed below.